tjr226/React-UI-Components/README.md

 ## _Project I - Social Card_

 - We're going to break down this assignment in terms of how you should be starting to think in react.
 Remember that everything is a component.
-- All the files you'll need for this project are found in `Project-I-Social-Card/social-card/src/components`.
+- [ x] All the files you'll need for this project are found in `Project-I-Social-Card/social-card/src/components`.
 You can find all the component files you should need in their respective directory. i.e. inside of the `HeaderComponents` directory you should see a few `.js` files and a `.css` file.
 - Feel free to add any files for any extra components you may feel the need to build.
 - Any of the styles you write in your respective `.css` file should be available for your the components where the `.css` file is being imported.
 - We have drawn boxes around possible areas that could be components.